 The formula used to determine what units are more efficient than others is quite extensive.
 The formula is EER = BTU divided by how many hours, divided by wattage used, or EER = BTU/Hr/wattage usage.
 The lower the number, the better.
 The system is then set up into Tiers one through four and one advanced tier for exceptional products.

 Tier one is just the entry-level.
-It represents efficient products but that don’t offer the maximum energy savings.
+It represents efficient products, but they don’t offer maximum energy savings.
 These products will often be cheaper in price.

 Tier Two, Three, and Four

 Representing the next level up from tier one.
 Tiers two, three, and four are each ranging higher and higher in their performance ratings—the higher the tier, the better the efficiency rating.
 Tier three and above are some of the most efficient appliances and systems on the market today.

 CEE Advanced Tier

 CEE Advanced Tier is the highest possible ranking that any product can be given.
 These products will be the best of the best and likely the most expensive.
 But, what you spend upfront should save you money on electric bills in the long run.

 An energy rating that you’ve likely heard of is the Energy Star rating.
 Energy Star was the predecessor to the CEE energy rating but is still used by many companies today.
 In fact, some of the most forward-thinking brands actually include both the energy star and the CEE energy rating on their appliances so that consumers have the most transparency possible.

 Many brands that make refrigerators and washing machines use the CEE system to grade their products.
 It can be difficult to find brands that receive rankings higher than one or two on the CEE scale.
 The below brands produce products that exceed tier two and rank at least on tier three of the CEE energy efficiency scale.